 No one specific website helps in finding assisted living or independent retirement facilities.
 One place to start is the U.S. Department of Health and Human Services’ Administration on Aging, which offers an Eldercare Locator to connect you to services in your community.
-The AOA’s Administration on Community Living offers a checklist of things to look for in an assisted living facility.

 Once you have identified some facilities, a tour is an absolute must.
 On the tour, take note of the general cleanliness of the facility.
 Also, meet the staff and get a sense for the general “vibe.”
 Is the staff helpful and engaged?
 Are there activities to stimulate thought and expression?

 Although moving into an elder care facility can be a difficult decision for the individual, and a stressful time for a family, taking advantage of the many resources available to help in doing the research may aid in finding that right “fit.”